BachoSeven/dmenu/README.md

 ### More stuff
 - paste binding is more intuitive (ctrl+v)
 - compatible with emoji support if you have [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra)
+- I (more or less regularly) merge new commits from `suckless` upstream and fix the applied patches; current version is `5.0`.

 ## Original README: